 I made strawberry jam the other day and John said, “Did you take pictures?”
 Well, I hadn’t even thought of it.
-“That would have been a good branch,” he said.
-So, I was reminded that it’s time for another herbal branch newsletter, and I started thinking about what I’ve been doing with herbs lately, and what to write to you about.
+“That would have been a good recipe,” he said.
+I started thinking about what I’ve been doing with herbs lately, and what to write to you about.
 I’ve made rose honey with the beautiful petals that are out now; I’ve brought in a batch of lemon balm to dry for teas and infusions; I’ve gathered and dried hawthorne flowers… There’s so much to do this time of year.

-So, I knew I had to harvest some oregano before it flowered, and thought a branch on oregano might be fun.
+So, I knew I had to harvest some oregano before it flowered, and thought a recipe with oregano might be fun.
 My oregano is spreading this year, claiming more space in my garden.
 I don’t mind that at all.
 I use oregano a lot in my cooking.
 I tought you would like to leanr how to dry herbs using oregano as well.

 When I harvest oregano, I just think of giving the plant a haircut.
 If I cut my oregano all the way to the ground like I do my lemon balm or peppermint it will not come back.
 So, I cut about halfway down the stem leaving lots of healthy leaves below my cuts.